Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Turning 29 on Top of the World in Dubai

 Birthdays are for doing something epic and memorable.
 When it looked like we would be in Dubai for my 29th birthday, I wanted to celebrate in style: on top of the tallest building in the world, the Burj Khalifa.
-While we planned on going to the observation deck, our friend Simon, a longtime Dubai expat, suggested we skip the observation deck and go to At.mosphere, the bar on top, instead.
+While I planned on going to the observation deck, my friend Simon, a longtime Dubai expat, suggested I skip the observation deck and go to At.mosphere, the bar on top, instead.

 This turned out to be the best decision and is now my top tip for anyone planning a trip to Dubai.
 It’s free to go to the bar, though men have a spending minimum of 200 AED ($54 USD), which we put toward a pair of cocktails and a pair of mocktails, all made with exotic ingredients like gold leaf and camel milk.
 Celebrating in the Guinness-acknowledged highest restaurant in the world from ground level was the perfect way to celebrate the final birthday of my twenties.